EdoLabWorks/NodeJS-Raspberry-WebControl/README.md

 ## NodeJS-WebControl-Raspberry Pi

-A start-up web control project for Raspberry Pi 3 using array-rpio, express, angular and socket.io.
+A start-up web control project for Raspberry Pi 3 using array-gpio, express, angular and socket.io.

 Turn ON/OFF actuators/peripherals connected in your Raspberry Pi 3 using your mobile device browser.